apacheignite/documentation/performance-and-troubleshooting/jvm-and-system-tuning.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Getting Heap Dump on Out of Memory Errors" }
+  "title": "Debugging and troubleshooting memory issues and GC pauses" }
 [/block]
+The section contains information that may be helpful when you need to debug and troubleshoot issues related to memory usage or long GC pauses.

+##Getting Heap Dump on Out of Memory Errors

 In case your JVM is throwing an ‘OutOfMemoryException’ and the JVM process should be restarted you may add the following properties to your JVM configuration:
 [block:code]
 {